Country decision making: introducing a new vaccine

 This site provides resources useful to address policy and programmatic aspects of introducing a new vaccine into a national immunization programme.

 EPI vaccines are considered to be among the most efficient uses of scarce health care resources.
 Today, there are many new and under-used vaccines available and many more under development.
-Past country experiences with introducing new vaccines have made it apparent that deliberations about incorporating a new vaccine into a national immunization schedule are influenced by multiple factors, including affordability and relative cost-effectiveness, disease burden, availability and price of vaccines, and safety and suitability of available vaccine products for national programmes.
+Deliberations about incorporating a new vaccine into a national immunization schedule are often influenced by multiple factors, including affordability and relative cost-effectiveness, disease burden, availability and price of vaccines, and safety and suitability of available vaccine products for national programmes.

 Guidance on vaccine introduction

-To assist national policy-makers with decisions on whether a vaccine should be added to a national immunization programme and guidance on how to introduce a new vaccine, WHO has developed a general vaccine introduction document which covers the key issues that should be addressed when considering and implementing a new vaccine introduction.
-The document includes information on planning and budgeting, monitoring implementation, evaluating impact, calculating vaccine supplies and managing the cold chain.
+To assist national policy-makers with decisions on whether a vaccine should be added to a national immunization programme and guidance on how to introduce a new vaccine, WHO has developed a general vaccine introduction document which includes information on planning and budgeting, monitoring implementation, evaluating impact, calculating vaccine supplies and managing the cold chain.

 Resources for country decision making processes